 The Accessibility Advisory Committee champions, informs and provides feedback to City Council and staff on a range of City initiatives, programs and services through an accessibility lens.

 The purpose of the Accessibility Advisory Committee is to:

 - Receive and communicate out City activities and updates related to accessibility to “parent” organizations the member represents (where applicable)

-- Comment on new provincial accessibility legislation to inform City planning and program changes on suggested priority actions for initial implementation (Pending anticipated adoption in the fall of 2020)
+- Comment on new provincial accessibility legislation to inform City planning and program changes on suggested priority actions for initial implementation

 - Provide feedback to staff on accessibility considerations through the 2022 Pilot on Responsive Budgeting Process

 - Share information on best practices and innovations on accessibility issues which align with the Focus Areas identified in the City’s approved Accessibility Framework

 - Respond to staff requests for input on new projects to identify and address accessibility considerations – On-going

 - Act as a resource and provide advice and recommendations to City Council and staff on the implementation of the Accessibility Framework and short-term action plan

 - Work with staff on a draft Mid-to-Long Term Accessibility Action Plan by Q1 2022

 - Review proposed tool for balancing competing rights and interests and provide comments and recommendations to Council after review